All Episodes

 Right.

-Today is the most vicious, mean spirited, exemplifies the politics of personal destruction, unlike I've ever seen it practiced in my lifetime.
+Now, the Democrat Party and anybody in it that you want to name today is the most vicious, mean-spirited, exemplifies the politics of personal destruction, unlike I've ever seen it practiced in my lifetime.

 I know it's been bad in the nation's history.

-I mean, you go back to the days of the founding, the pamphleteering and the media then.
+I mean, you go back to the days of the founding, the pamphleteering, and the media then.

-Which is actually also the point.
+I mean, it was brutal, which is actually also the point.

 We've never had that.

-It's what the left wants, because they desperately want us to shut up and not tell the truth about them.
+It's what the left wants because they desperately want us to shut up and not tell the truth about them.

 Our side falls for it and believes it.